Putting Our Knowledge And Experience To Work

 Because truck drivers typically drive for hours on end, it is also common for them to become tired, bored, and fatigued.
 This alone can lead to a devastating accident, but can also invoke truck drivers to find ways to combat this driver fatigue, including the abuse of drugs and/or alcohol while driving.

 In addition to distracted driving and general human error/negligence, there are plenty of other factors that can contribute to a serious accident.
-Any commercial vehicle must meet certain safety standards before hitting the road, but unfortunately, poorly maintained vehicles and overloaded trucks are still very prevalent causes of trucking accidents.
+Any commercial vehicle must meet certain safety standards before hitting the road, but unfortunately, poorly maintained trucks and overloaded trucks are still very prevalent causes of trucking accidents.

 Frequent Sites of Truck Accidents in the Area